40′ is How Far Snoring Can be Heard, but…

 There are many ways to measure the volume of noises, and decibels are the most common.
 Decibels are a logarithmic scale that attempts to represent the range of human hearing.
 Moving up to 10 on the scale makes a sound ten times louder.
 A decibel of 0 means that the sound is barely audible, while a decibel of 90 is so loud that OSHA requires workers to wear ear protection.

-Chart showing decibel examples
+chart showing decibel examples

 Loudest snoring measured at 93 dB